Bruno Dyck Research and Writing

 Dyck, B., and R. Manchanda (2021).
 "Sustainable marketing based on virtue ethics:

-Addressing socio-ecological challenges facing humankind
+Addressing socio-ecological challenges facing humankind."
+Academy of Marketing Science

 Review, 11: 115-132.